thomasclarke1969/documentation/ios/integration/installation-and-setup.md

 $ pod init
 ```

-Open up the `Podfile` and add the following below your project's target
+Open up the `Podfile` and add `LayerKit` to your project's target.
+LayerKit is a [dynamic framework](http://blog.cocoapods.org/CocoaPods-0.36/) so the `use_frameworks!` tag also needs to be added to your Podfile.
+Here's an example Podfile:

 ```
+platform :ios, '8.0'
+use_frameworks!

+target 'MyAwesomeApp' do
   pod 'LayerKit'
+end
 ```

 Save the file and run the following to install LayerKit.